cedudley18/dataviz_finaltopic/updates.md

   I have a full shinyApp where you select a team and you see both a scatterplot and geom_segments of my linear model.

+## March 30 end of class

+  I have been cleaning up another season's data to get it ready to add to the shinyApp.